 Manufacturers of LED lamps, which many regard as the next generation of lighting, destined to eventually replace today’s incandescent and compact fluorescent lighting sources, make wild claims as to product life.

-Most conventional bulbs have a working time of around 5,000 hours, and even halogen bulbs tend to “pop” around 6,000 hours, however contemporary LED lights are 8x more efficient in their transfer of electrical energy to light, and have an average lifespan of around 80,000 hours.
+Most conventional bulbs have a working time of around 5,000 hours, and even halogen bulbs tend to “pop” around 6,000 hours, however, contemporary LED lights are 8x more efficient in their transfer of electrical energy to light and have an average lifespan of around 80,000 hours.

-The main factor behind the rise of LED lights to such great prominence is, because they need to be changed far less, are a much lower fire risk, safeguard the environment by conserving electrical energy.
+The main factor behind the rise of LED lights to such great prominence is because they need to be changed far less, are a much lower fire risk, safeguard the environment by conserving electrical energy.
 In recent years, they have also become comparable in price to other modern options, such as CFLs.

-Therefore, if you are looking to buy LED lights for your home or office, have a look at our online catalogue of LED lights, which comprises of a wide range of products suitable for your home or office requirements.
+Therefore, if you are looking to buy LED lights for your home or office, have a look at our online catalog of LED lights, which comprises of a wide range of products suitable for your home or office requirements.